codenet/col733-cloud/compute-rdd.md

 # Calculates and updates URL ranks continuously using PageRank algorithm.
 for iteration in range(int(sys.argv[2])):
 	# Calculates URL contributions to the rank of other URLs.
   contribs = links.join(ranks).flatMap(lambda url_urls_rank: computeContribs(
     url_urls_rank[1][0], url_urls_rank[1][1]
   ))

   # Re-calculates URL ranks based on neighbor contributions.
   ranks = contribs.reduceByKey(add).mapValues(lambda rank: rank * 0.85 + 0.15)
 ```

-In the following, we see how `pagerank.py` executes as a series of mapreduce
+In the following, we see how `pagerank.py` executes.
+The graph is stored in HDFS
-jobs.
-The graph is stored in HDFS partitions.
-It is parsed to find
+partitions.
+It is parsed to find `links`.
+Each link contributes a ratio to every
-`links`.
-Each link contributes a ratio to every other URL.
-These contributions
+other URL.
+These contributions are added up together for each URL, multiplied by
-are added up together for each URL, multiplied by 0.85, and we finally add 0.15
+0.85, and we finally add 0.15 to get the `ranks`.
+We repeat this process for
-to get the next set of ranks.
+multple iterations.

 <img src="assets/figs/spark-pagerank-dryrun.png" alt="PageRank as a series of MapReduce" width="450"/>